-This is the privacy notice of Redemptive Media Limited,
+This is the privacy notice of Access by Design.

-Registered Address: Martlett House, St John's St, Chichester, West Sussex, PO19 1UU
+Registered Office address: Martlett House, St John's St, Chichester, West Sussex, PO19 1UU

 We respect your privacy and are determined to protect your personal data.
 The purpose of this privacy notice is to inform you as to how we look after your personal data when you visit our website, regardless of where you visit it from.
 We’ll also tell you about your privacy rights and how the data protection law protects you.